ArpanR0Y/Data-Structures-and-Software-Design/PlagiarismDetector/README.md

 common words and phrases between documents.
 If two (or more) documents contain many of the same phrases, then there is a good possibility that one author copied from the other.

-The program you will improve detects common phrases of size windowSize in a corpus of documents, and then report pairs of documents for which the number of common phrases is greater than some threshold, sorted by the number of common phrases.
+The program detects common phrases of size windowSize in a corpus of documents, and then reports pairs of documents for which the number of common phrases is greater than some threshold, sorted by the number of common phrases.

 This is a modified version of the problem originally used at the University of Chicago and presented as a Nifty Assignment at SIGCSE 2008 (http://nifty.stanford.edu/2008/franke-catch-plagiarists/)